On ALL US orders

 The balance of methylation and demethylation is also important in embryos.
 After fertilization, embryonic development follows two rounds of methylation and demethylation.
 Both the maternal and paternal DNA have to be properly de-methylated for the normal process of division and growth to continue.
 Inadequate vitamin C levels and incomplete de-methylation can potentially lead to birth defects.
 (Source 5)

-The health benefits of vitamin C range even beyond its skills as a cofactor and antioxidant.
+Vitamin C benefits range even beyond its skills as a cofactor and antioxidant.
 There is so much vitamin C can do for the whole body, from giving your immune system a boost to lowering the risk of stroke and diabetes.

 Here are some of the most incredible benefits: